airbnb/plog/README.md

 Send unboxed or multipart messages over UDP, or line-separated messages over TCP, and have them forwarded to Kafka 0.8.

-The TCP protocol is not considered stable yet.
-It is likely to move to boxed messages, probably using MessagePack.
+The TCP protocol is **not stable yet**.
+It is likely to move to proper message boxing using MessagePack, and support commands.

 ## Getting started